Rare Book & Manuscript Library

 This collection has no restrictions.

 Readers must use microfilm of materials.
-Restricted to permission of the Librarian for Rare Books and Manuscripts, due to the extremely fragile condition of the notebooks.
+Originals restricted due to the extremely fragile condition of the notebooks.

 Identification of specific item; Date (if known); Elsie Worthington Clews Parsons papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.